Automattic/jetpack/tools/cli/helpers/doc-parser/README.md

 A parser for Jetpack Monorepo to gather inline documentation.

-## How to install doc-parser

-### Installation From Git Repo

-## Contribute

-## Get Help

-## Using this package in your WordPress plugin

-If you plan on using this package in your WordPress plugin, we would recommend that you use [Jetpack Autoloader](https://packagist.org/packages/automattic/jetpack-autoloader) as your autoloader.
-This will allow for maximum interoperability with other plugins that use this package as well.

 ## Security

 Need to report a security vulnerability?
 Go to [https://automattic.com/security/](https://automattic.com/security/) or directly to our security bug bounty site [https://hackerone.com/automattic](https://hackerone.com/automattic).